stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 1. Get the directory instance from the client with the href of the directory.
 2. Set the directory instance to disabled.
-3. Call the save method on the directory instance.
+3. Call the `save` method on the directory instance.

 **Code:**

 	 href = 'https://api.stormpath.com/v1/directories/DIR_UID_HERE'
 	 directory = client.directories.get(href)

-	 directory.status = "DISABLED"
+	 directory.status = 'Disabled'

 	 directory.save()